a419625887/HALM/README.md

 <img src="/Demo/Nondip_lithology_view.png" width="500">

 Finally, the interpolated lithofacies is transformed back to the orginal domain.
-As a result, the dip variations of modelled lithofacies conform to the horizons above and below.
+As a result, the dip variations of modeled lithofacies conform to the horizons above and below.

 <img src="/Demo/Dip_lithology_view.png" width="500">